WORKMEN'S COMPENSATION

-Contact Mike or Harry at Blalock & Blalock, P.C. to go over other important factors such as statute of limitations questions, questions about when you should begin to receive benefits after an injury and what is involved in filing a Worker’s Compensation claim in order to protect your future medical rights and your right to permanent or total disability.
+Contact Mike at Blalock & Blalock, P.C. at (205) 823-8088 to go over other important factors such as statute of limitations questions, questions about when you should begin to receive benefits after an injury and what is involved in filing a Worker's Compensation claim in order to protect your future medical rights and your right to permanent or total disability.

 I. Some important things to do if: